koskath/arete2/course_content/SC/md_files/Lecture2/lecture_2_slide_40_tnemeganam.md

-# tnemeganaM

-niahC
-ylppuS
-labolG–
-lkcorP
-retnüG
-That is then further detailled
+# That is then further detailled
+In subsequent steps, these SCOR process maps are further detailed, breaking down high-level processes into more specific activities and metrics.

 Slide 40